uptane/uptane-standard/uptane-standard.md

 #### OEMs initializing Uptane at the factory using SOTA

 An OEM plans to install Uptane on new vehicles.
 This entails the following components: code to perform full and partial verification, the latest copy of the relevant metadata, the public keys, and an accurate attestation of the latest time.
 The OEM then either requires its tier-1 suppliers to provide these materials to the suppliers' assembly lines or can choose to add the materials later at the OEM's assembly lines.
-The OEM's in-vehicle implementation is Uptane-compliant if:
+The OEM's in-vehicle implementation is Uptane-conformant if:

 1. all Primaries perform full verification;
 1. all Secondaries that are updated via OTA at least perform partial verification; and